Power Tools Market Size and Share

 Geography Analysis

-Asia-Pacific held 39.86% of global revenue in 2024 and is poised for 7.9% CAGR, anchored by China’s 25% capital-investment hike under its upgrading plan and India’s Make in India incentives that draw both domestic and foreign OEMs[4]Xinhua Editors, “China Issues Industrial Equipment Upgrading Action Plan,” Xinhua News Agency, english.news.cn.
+Asia-Pacific held 39.86% of 2024 global revenue in the power tool market and is poised for a 7.9% CAGR, anchored by China’s 25% capital-investment hike under its upgrading plan and India’s Make in India incentives that draw both domestic and foreign OEMs[4]Xinhua Editors, “China Issues Industrial Equipment Upgrading Action Plan,” Xinhua News Agency, english.news.cn.
 Localized battery pack production and rising disposable incomes spur cordless adoption, while Japan’s mature yet innovation-centric market relies on premium brushless models to differentiate offerings.

-North America constitutes a technologically advanced yet slower-growing region.
+North America constitutes a technologically advanced yet slower-growing region in the power tools market.
 The American Rental Association expects equipment rental revenue to climb to USD 77.3 billion in 2024, reinforcing a substantial recurring demand base.
 Nevertheless, tariffs on Chinese batteries inflate procurement costs, motivating near-shoring in Mexico, where tool imports surge double digits and supply chains reconfigure to sidestep duties.

-Europe shows divergent trajectories: Western markets see rental channel saturation and strict HAVS regulation, whereas Eastern Europe benefits from EU funding and fresh manufacturing capacity.
+Europe shows divergent trajectories in the power tools market: Western markets see rental channel saturation and strict HAVS regulation, whereas Eastern Europe benefits from EU funding and fresh manufacturing capacity.
 The EU’s EUR 8.1 billion IPCEI initiative stimulates smart-factory investments, generating demand for connected precision tools.
 Environmental compliance pressure favors electric models, and leading OEMs differentiate through low-vibration certifications and recyclable packaging.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.